MKme/ESP8266-WIFI-Humidity-Monitor/README.md

 # ESP8266-WIFI-Humidity-Monitor
 Wireless humidity Monitor for my 3D printer filament.
 Samples DHT 11 every X hours/days, sends it to IFTTT and goes back in to deep sleep.

+* Buy a kit here and support the channel https://store.mkme.org/?product=esp8266-wireless-temperature-humidity-monitoring-diy-kit

 * See the FULL Assembly and project video here: https://youtu.be/Ul8eesjGY0M

 * See this video for detailled IFTT Config (motion sensor) https://www.youtube.com/watch?v=y9XC5yHR5Bk